malcolmcdixon/computerassistant/README.md

 This is my first public repository on Github, the code is far from perfect but works!

 I don't have any particular plans for developing other features other than automating the MQTT Camera configuration, but I'd like to have it work on Linux too.
-If there's a particular killer feature you'd like then complete a [feature request](https://github.com/malcolmcdixon/computerassistant/issues/new?template=feature_request.md).
+However, if there's a particular killer feature you'd like then complete a [feature request](https://github.com/malcolmcdixon/computerassistant/issues/new?template=feature_request.md).

 ## Support

 I will try to help anyone having issues installing, configuring and using Computer Assistant where possible.
 To obtain support please complete a [bug report](https://github.com/malcolmcdixon/computerassistant/issues/new?template=bug_report.md).

-## License